QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

+\textbf{DNN}: Quantum deep neural networks \cite{stein2021quantum} is a quantum adaption of the classical neural network where variational quantum circuits with a layered-approach are parameterized by a bank of $\theta$ values.
+QNN consists of gates such as \texttt{RY($\theta$)}, \texttt{CX} and \texttt{CRY($\theta$)} for encoding classical data and weight information as well as introducing entanglement.
+Tasks such as classification are commonly used in evaluating these models where an attainable objective function is described alongside quantum gate differentiation, where the circuit is optimized.
+The domain of Quantum Machine Learning (QML) and QNN have drawn substantial attention recently \cite{broughton2020tensorflow, stein2020qugan} as the hope for a quantum advantage in machine learning, thereby motivating the inclusion of the quantum DNN benchmark.

+\textbf{Fredkin}: The Fredkin operation in Quantum Computing forms the foundation for the SWAP test, an important machine learning operation \cite{stein2020qugan}.
+Fredkin gates challenge topologies by interacting three qubits with each other.

-\textbf{Error\_correction\_d3}: Quantum error correction (QEC) is to introduce redundancy to the original circuit by using additional physical qubits so that the state of the original circuit is effectively protected against decoherence.
+\textbf{QEC}: Quantum error correction (QEC) is to introduce redundancy into the original circuit by using additional physical qubits so that the state of the original circuit is effectively protected against noise.
 The surface code is often considered to be among the most promising QEC approaches as it can cope with error rates around $10^{-2}$ \cite{fowler2012surface}.
-This benchmark performing distance-3 5-qubit surface code is from \cite{michielsen2017benchmarking}, which is the smallest code that can correct arbitrary single-qubit error.
-There are other QEC-related benchmarks in QASMBench, such as \textbf{qec\_sm}, \textbf{qec\_en} and \textbf{seca}.
+The \emph{qec\_dist3} benchmark performing a 3-distance 5-qubit surface code which is developed based on \cite{michielsen2017benchmarking}.
+It is the smallest code that can correct arbitrary single-qubit error.
+QASMBench includes other QEC benchmarks, such as \textbf{qec\_en} and \textbf{qec\_sm} for encoder and syndrome measurement of repetition code, and \textbf{seca} for Shor's QEC for teleportation.
+QEC is perhaps the most important algorithm for NISQ and the success of QC in the long run, hence we include four QEC benchmarks in QASMBench.

-\textbf{Fredkin}: The Fredkin gate or \texttt{CSWAP} gate \cite{vedral1996quantum} is a universal gate, which implies that any logical or arithmetic operations can be entirely built with Fredkin gates.
-It describes a circuit with three inputs and three outputs that keeps the first bit unchanged, and swaps the remaining two if and only if the first bit is 1.
-Fredkin gate is an OpenQASM composition gate.

-\textbf{Grover:} Grover's algorithm \cite{grover1996fast} can be described as to search in a database, which offers quadratic speedup over classical searching approaches.
-It takes a black-box oracle realizing the following function: $f(x)=1$ if $x=y$, $f(x)=0$ if $x\ne y$, and find $y$ within a randomly ordered sequence of $N$ items using $O(\sqrt{N})$ operations and $O(N\log{N})$ gates with probability $p \ge 2/3$.
-Grover's algorithm is appealing in that it determines with high probability the unique input given the output is pre-known, which can be seen as function inversion.
+\textbf{Grover:} Grover's algorithm \cite{grover1996fast} is a quantum algorithm for searching in a database, offering quadratic speedup over classical searching methods.
+It takes a black-box oracle realizing the function: $f(x)=1$ if $x=y$, $f(x)=0$ if $x\ne y$, and find $y$ within a randomly ordered sequence of $N$ items using $O(\sqrt{N})$ operations and $O(N\log{N})$ gates with probability $p \ge 2/3$.
+Grover's algorithm is appealing in that it determines with high probability the unique input given the output is pre-known.
+Grover's algorithm is one of the fundamental quantum algorithms considering the importance of searching in the big-data era.